GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-input-field-name/index.md

 {% include 'content/lighthouse-accessibility/scoring.njk' %}

-## How to add accessible names to your custom input fields
+## How to add accessible names to your custom ARIA input fields

 The easiest way to provide an accessible name for most elements is to include text content in the element.